bob16077/simple-sqlite-wrapper/README.md

 # simple-sqlite-wrapper

-**simple-sqlite-wrapper** is a lightweight and easy-to-use wrapper around `better-sqlite3` for simplified interaction with SQLite databases.
+**simple-sqlite-wrapper** is a lightweight, syncronous, and easy-to-use wrapper around `better-sqlite3` for simplified interaction with SQLite databases.

 ## Installation